 Authorized Shares; Limits on Awards.
-The maximum number of shares of the Company's common stock that may be issued or transferred pursuant to awards under the 2008 Plan equals the sum of: (1) 1,336,167 shares, plus (2) the number of any shares subject to stock options granted under the 2006 Plan and outstanding as of June 9, 2008 which expire, or for any reason are cancelled or terminated, after June 9, 2008 without being exercised.
-If stockholders approve this 2008 Plan proposal, the maximum number of shares of the Company's common stock that may be issued or transferred pursuant to awards under the 2008 Plan will equal the sum of: (1) 1,836,167 shares, plus (2) the number of any shares subject to stock options granted under the 2006 Plan and outstanding as of June 9, 2008 which expire, or for any reason are cancelled or terminated, after June 9, 2008 which expire, or for any reason are cancelled or terminated, after June 9, 2008 which expire, or for any reason are cancelled or terminated.
+The maximum number of shares of the Company's common stock that may be issued or transferred pursuant to awards under the 2008 Plan equals the sum of: (1) 1,836,167 shares, plus (2) the number of any shares subject to stock options granted under the 2006 Plan and outstanding as of June 9, 2008 which expire, or for any reason are cancelled or terminated, after June 9, 2008 without being exercised.
+If stockholders approve this 2008 Plan proposal, the maximum number of shares of the Company's common stock that may be issued or transferred pursuant to awards under the 2008 Plan will equal the sum of: (1) 2,711,167 shares, plus (2) the number of any shares subject to stock options granted under the 2006 Plan and outstanding as of June 9, 2008 which expire, or for any reason are cancelled or terminated, after June 9, 2008 without being exercised.